sleepyjaree/cdp/source/COMP170/2020Spring/week5.rst

    myBestFriend.lastName = "Picard";

-But in the case of an Airplane object, we can no longer assign a value to a field as casully:
+But in the case of an Airplane object, we can no longer assign a value to a field as casually:

  .. code-block:: java

     Airplane myFavAirplane = new Airplane();
     myFavAirplane.tailNumber = "N4335K";

 This is now illegal, because the field ``tailNumber`` has been declared as private, and must be accessed only through class methods.
-That's why we defined the constructor method ``Airplane(String tailNumber, String make, String model)``.
+That's why we defined the constructor method

+``Airplane(String tailNumber, String make, String model)``.